When can I apply?

-To help us get to know you, the application includes some basic questions about who you are and what you've done.
-We also ask for a resume, statement of purpose and the contact information for three professional references.
-Apply here!
+To help us get to know you, the online application includes some basic questions about who you are and what you've done.
+We also ask for a resume, statement of purpose and contact information for three professional references.

 There is a $30 non-refundable application fee for this fully-sponsored opportunity, but we're happy to waive it for U.S. military veterans, individuals participating in Service Corps positions with proof of service, graduates of Highland or Augusta County High Schools, or other extenuating circumstances.

 Do I need to be a farming expert to apply?